Frequently Requested Statistics on Immigrants and Immigration in the United States

 The majority of U.S. Hispanics are native born.
-Of the 58.8 million people in 2017 who self-identified as Hispanic or Latino, 34 percent (19.7 million) were immigrants and 66 percent (39.1 million) were native-born.
+Of the 59.8 million people in 2018 who self-identified as Hispanic or Latino, 33 percent (19.8 million) were immigrants and 67 percent (40 million) were native born.

 - Use the MPI Data Hub State Immigration Data Profiles tool to learn more about the demographic characteristics of immigrants and the U.S. born (including race and ethnicity) in each of the 50 states and the District of Columbia, as well as nationally.

-Which languages are most frequently spoken at home?
+Which languages are most frequently spoken in U.S. homes?

-What percentage of immigrants are Limited English Proficient?
+How many immigrants are Limited English Proficient (LEP)?